Flederossi/tifb/README.md

 ```

 ## Keysyms
-To see all available keysyms to check the keys pointer with you can run:
+To see all available keysyms to check in the keys pointer, you can run:
 ```
 cat /usr/include/X11/keysymdef.h
 ```